Organization for Universal Safety and Prosperity (OUSP)

 Main goals of economics: Maximizing agricultural and energy production

 This idea is simultaneously very old and very new again - that all value ultimately comes from nature.
-In its original form at the dawn of the modern age, physiocracy was mainly about agriculture.
+In its original form at the dawn of the modern era, physiocracy was mainly about agriculture.
 As the main concern throughout most of human history was feeding the population, this approach has some obvious merit.

 Given its connection to traditional human values, the overall value system behind physiocracy is shared by many indigenous peoples.
 As the famous Cree tribe proverb goes, “Only when the last tree has died and the last river been poisoned and the last fish been caught will we realize we cannot eat money.”